John Bapst: Boston College

-Father Bapst arrived in New York in 1848.
+Career

 He was sent to minister to the Penobscot Native Americans at Old Town, Maine, who had been without a priest for 20 years after ten of his predecessors were murdered.
-Initially ignorant of the Abenaki language spoken in the Penobscot Indian Island Reservation he was able to learn it over three (3) years time.
+Initially ignorant of the Abenaki language spoken in the Penobscot Indian Island Reservation he was able to learn it over three years time.

 Father Bapst founded several temperance societies in Maine.

 In 1850, he left Old Town for Eastport.
 His work immediately began to attract attention for its results among Catholics and for the number of converts who were brought into the Church.
 As his missions covered a large extent of territory, he became generally known throughout the state.
 When the Know-Nothing excitement broke out, he was at Ellsworth.
-Protestants Yankees were outraged when he denounced the public school system for forcing a Protestant Bible on Catholic children.
+Protestant Yankees were outraged when he denounced the public school system for forcing a Protestant Bible on Catholic children.
 He moved to Bangor, Maine.

 The Ellsworth town meeting passed a resolution threatening him bodily if he returned.
 He nevertheless returned to the town on a brief visit in October 1854 and was attacked by ruffians, robbed of his watch and money, tarred and feathered, and ridden out of town on a rail.
 The incident was met with general condemnation across Maine and the rest of New England.

 In Bangor, Maine, Father Bapst built St. John's Catholic Church (Bangor, Maine), the first Catholic church in Bangor, which was dedicated in December 1856.
 He remained there for three years and was then sent to Boston College as rector of what was the house of higher studies for Jesuit scholastics.

 He was afterwards superior of all the Jesuit houses of Canada and New York and then superior of a Residence in Providence, Rhode Island.

+Bapst died on November 2, 1887, at Mount Hope Retreat in Baltimore, and was buried in the cemetery at Woodstock College.